-The Provider Agency requirements for creating and maintaining individual records in Therapare:
+The Provider Agency requirements for creating and maintaining individual records in Therap are:

-- 1. Therap is used for all individuals 18 and older. - 2.
-The CM must notify the DDSD Therap Administrator three months prior to an individual turning 18, to create the initial record and oversight account. - 3.
-Therap is required to be used by Provider Agencies of Case Management; Living Supports; Community Inclusion, ANS, and Customized in Home Supports. - a.
-BSCs, Registered Dietitians and Therapists (OT, PT and SLP), Case Managers, Service Provider Agencies are required to use Therap for all secure communication via Therap in SComm, review GERs, and revise the CARMP in "CARMP Draft" All Therapists, BSCs, RDs, and CMs, must notify the Therap Unit of their caseload changes within (7) calendar days of additions or removals. - 4.
-Data entry in the Therap system follows a hierarchy of responsibility that is based upon the person's team of DD Waiver Provider Agencies. - 5.
-The Primary Provider Agency is responsible for creating, updating, and submitting required information in Therap. - 6.
-Providers that store and assist with medication must utilize The Therap eMAR for medication documentation by November 1, 2022. - 7.
-The Primary Provider Agency is determined by the hierarchy below: - a.
-Living Supports (Supported Living, IMLS and Family Living); - b.
-CCS-Group if the person is not receiving any Living Supports; - c.
-Adult Nursing when no Living Supports or CCS-Group are budgeted; - d.
-Customized in Home Supports; and - e.
-Case Management.
+- 1) Therap is used for all individuals 18 and older.
+Therap is used for certain communication and documentation of service to individuals supported 18 years and older. - 2) The CM individuals' case manager must notify the DDSD Therap Unit three months prior to an individual turning 18 for their record to be created in oversight and linked to provider agencies. must notify the DDSD Therap Administrator three months prior to an individual turning 18, to create the initial record and oversight account. - 3) Therap is required to be used by all Provider Agencies and available to guardians and individuals supported upon request. of Case Management; Living Supports; Community Inclusion, ANS, and Customized in Home Supports. - a) Linked Provider Accounts are assigned and proprietary to Case Management, Living Care Arrangements, Community Inclusion, Adult Nursing Services, and Customized In-Home Supports.
+These accounts, users in those accounts and individual records are maintained by these providers. - i) Individuals Supported and their Court appointed family guardians (non-Corporate) must be offered user accounts with access to their records by the Primary Provider Agency supporting them.
+BSCs, Registered Dietitians and Therapists (OT, PT and SLP), Case Managers, Service Provider Agencies are required to use Therap for all secure communication via Therap in SComm, review GERs, and revise the CARMP in "CARMP Draft" All Therapists, BSCs, RDs, and CMs, must notify the Therap Unit of their caseload changes within (7) calendar days of additions or removals. - b) Other IDT Members must request access through the DDSD Therap Unit. - i) OT, PT, SLP, Nutrition, BSC, and other caseload-based users that require a caseload must send caseload requests to the Therap Unit to complete initial access and must

+- send updates when individuals sign a SFOC choosing their agency (adding) or another agency (removing) within 7 calendar days of the change when applicable. - 4) Data entry in the Therap system follows a hierarchy of responsibility that is based upon the person's support needs and IDT. team of DD Waiver Provider Agencies. - 5) Certain Documentation in Therap is the responsibility of the primary provider agency.
+The Primary Provider Agency is responsible for creating, updating, and submitting required information in Therap.
+The primary provider agency is determined by the hierarchy below: - a) Living Supports (Supported Living, IMLS and Family Living); - b) CCS-Group if the person is not receiving any Living Supports; - c) Adult Nursing when no Living Supports or CCS-Group are budgeted; - d) Customized in Home Supports; and - a) Case Management. - b) Providers that store and assist with medication must utilize The Therap eMAR for medication documentation by November 1, 2022.